Got a Live Connection?

 Structure of a Local Connection

-- All SAQA members are welcome.
+- All SAQA members are welcome, just as in regional meetings.

 Anyone can start a Local Connection